MicrosoftDocs/architecture-center/docs/ai-ml/guide/rag/rag-generating-embeddings-content.md

 ### General or non domain specific content

-When choosing a general embedding model, a good place to start is the [Hugging Face leaderboard](https://huggingface.co/spaces/mteb/leaderboard).
+When you are choosing a general embedding model, a good place to start is the [Hugging Face leaderboard](https://huggingface.co/spaces/mteb/leaderboard).
 This site provides an up-to-date ranking of embedding models.
 Evaluate how the models work with your data, starting with the top-ranking models.

 ### Domain specific content